 - MTI administrative fee contract

-We encourage you to complete these as far in advance as feasible.
+We encourage you to complete these as soon as is feasible to avoid delays to applications.

 Both packs must be fully fully completed and submitted before the application for sponsorship can progress.